-East Rochelle oil and gas field is being developed as a subsea tie-back to the Scott platform located in Block 15/22.
-The platform is operated by Nexen Petroleum and has been in operation since 1993.
+Rochelle oil and gas field was developed as a subsea tie-back to the Scott platform located in Block 15/22.
+The platform is operated by Nexen Petroleum with a 41.9% working interest and has been in operation since 1993.

-Field development includes construction of up to two production wells, installation of a new production pipeline up to the Nexen’s platform and tie-back of the wells to the platform.
-A separate 19-mile control umbilical will also be installed from the platform to the production wells to provide hydraulic / electrical control, chemicals and pipeline treatments to the wellhead locations.
+Field development included construction of two production wells, installation of a new production pipeline up to the Nexen’s platform and tie-back of the wells to the platform.
+A separate 19-mile control umbilical was also installed from the platform to the production wells to provide hydraulic / electrical control, chemicals and pipeline treatments to the wellhead locations.

-East Rochelle hydrocarbons will be carried to the Scott platform via a 19-mile, 10in diameter production pipeline.
-From there, oil will be transported to the Grangemouth Refinery by the Forties Pipeline System and gas will be transmitted to the St. Fergus Gas Terminal via the Scottish Area Gas Evacuation (SAGE) system.
+Hydrocarbons are carried to the Scott platform via a 19-mile, 10in diameter production pipeline.
+From there, oil is transported to the Grangemouth Refinery by the Forties Pipeline System and gas is transmitted to the St. Fergus Gas Terminal via the Scottish Area Gas Evacuation (SAGE) system.

-Contracts and contractors involved with the UK North Sea oil and gas field
+Contractors involved with the UK North Sea field

-The first of the two development wells will be drilled by Diamond Offshore’s Ocean Nomad rig.
+The first of the two development wells was drilled by Diamond Offshore’s Ocean Nomad rig.

-Subsea umbilicals and associated equipment will be supplied by Aker Solutions.
-The contract, signed in July 2011, is worth $15m and includes supply of one one-mile long infield control umbilical and one 2,133ft riser umbilical.
+Subsea umbilicals and associated equipment were supplied by Aker Solutions.
+The contract, signed in July 2011, was worth $15m and included the supply of a one-mile long infield control umbilical and one 2,133ft riser umbilical.